walthierer/solar_inverter/multimeter.md

-## How to sse of a digital Multimeter
+## How to use a digital Multimeter